 Although monocular individuals may not pose an increased risk to safety on the roadways, driving a vehicle is not necessarily equivalent to performing duties in the rail industry.
 For this reason a more conservative approach is taken in assessing individuals who are monocular or have substandard vision in one eye to ensure that the vision defect will not pose an increased risk to safety.
 One of the primary safety concerns for the rail industry is the impact of the visual field loss on the person's ability to detect hazards.
 A person who has lost total vision in one eye has lost approximately 40 ° of his/her peripheral visual field on the same side of the body as the blind eye.
-This loss could be problematic in detecting objects coming from the side if the person has not developed coping strategies such as scanning eye movements, head turning, or both.
-The development of these strategies often requires time and this is one reason why Civil Aviation Authority typically uses an adaptation period of 6 months before they will re-license a pilot who has lost vision in one eye and restrict a monocular commercial pilot to a 2-person crew.

-Railway Association Section: 4 Version: 1.9
+Railway Association Section: 4 Version: 2.0

 Title: RAILWAY MEDICAL GUIDELINES

 Subsection 4.3 - Vision